emilwallner/How-to-learn-Deep-Learning/README.md

 - **Share your learning.** It's a great way to learn, you gain exposure, and you help people in the same position as you.

 ## Theory [6 - 10 months]
-I'd recommend starting with the practical approach, then you'll be familiar with many of the concepts when you start adding theoretical knowledge.
+Start with the practical approach, then you'll be familiar with many of the concepts when you start adding theoretical knowledge.
 I had 18 months of practical experience before I started digging into the theory.
-I'm using the [Deep Learning Book](http://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville.
+I believe the best deep learning theory curriculum is the [Deep Learning Book](http://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville.

 I'm using Michael Nielsen's [Anki method](http://augmentingcognition.com/ltm.html) to process the material.
 - I normally spend 6 hours reading 5 - 20 pages and finding YouTube tutorials to understand every concept.
 This includes doing exercises on Khan Academy and redoing derivations from lectures on Youtube.